LtavaresII/Building-Fast-Queries-on-a-CSV-Climate-Change-/README.md

 # Building-Fast-Queries-on-a-CSV-Climate-Change-
-The goal of this project is to create a class that represent the comments about the climate changes on reddit.
-The methods in that class will implement the queries that we want to answer about our inventory.
+The goal of this project is to create a class that represent the comments about the climate changes on reddit, monitoring the discourse about the climate changes, to find out what people think and discuss on this topic..
+The methods in that class will implement the queries that we want to answer about our search.
 We will also preprocess that data to make those queries run faster.